Create an account sign-up-diamond

 While there are towns dotted towns dotted along the valley floor on the way to Mayrhofen, we love staying in Mayrhofen, and it is always our choice of where to be based.
 Mayrhofen is a quintessential Austrian mountain town with everything you need, from small BnB’s to a selection of upscale resorts and classic mountain hotels.
 There’s also incredible restaurants and a lot to do no matter what season you’re in Mayrhofen.

-Ready to plan a trip to Mayrhofen this summer?
+Ready to plan a trip to Mayrhofen for 2026?
 Here’s what you need to know.

 Scenery of Panoramaweg Penken Hike in Mayrhofen, Zillertal Valley, Austria